We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 To start navigation, you click Follow Route.

-I even found it showed some non-offline maps, which it must have saved when I used the phone to browse the area.
+It showed some non-offline maps, which it must have saved when I used the phone to browse the area.

-The app doesn’t give you turn by turn instructions but will trace your actual position on the Ordnance Survey map.
+The app doesn't give you turn-by-turn instructions but will trace your actual position on the Ordnance Survey map.

 As with any plotted route, the accuracy of the plotted route may not completely follow the actual footpaths on the ground, but I found this a lot easier than following route instructions from a guidebook.